mikattack/node-rest-stub/README.md

 On OS X, a launch agent is included (if a little clunky to use):

-1. Edit the `com.mikattack.http-stub.plist` file and change the `/PATH/TO/server.js` string to point to where `http-stub` was placed.
+1. Edit the `com.mikattack.rest-stub.plist` file and change the `/PATH/TO/server.js` string to point to where `rest-stub` was placed.
-2. Copy `com.mikattack.http-stub.plist` to `~/Library/LaunchAgents`.
+2. Copy `com.mikattack.rest-stub.plist` to `~/Library/LaunchAgents`.
-3. Run `launchctl load ~/Library/LaunchAgents/com.mikattack.http-stub.plist`
+3. Run `launchctl load ~/Library/LaunchAgents/com.mikattack.rest-stub.plist`

 Check the *Console* application's output if the server doesn't seem accessible.